1980

 never completed.

-RW mixed the songs at Cherokee on the 6th November.
+RW mixed and edited the songs at Cherokee on the 6th and 7th November.

-Brandy was officially released in 1994 as bonus on a re-release of ‘Roses’.
+Brandy was officially released in 1994 on a re-release of ‘Stop And

-- interview with MJ by David Kid Jensen
+- interview with MJ by Adrian Love (at Broadcasting House, London)

 BW works on the upcoming soundtrack-album ‘Green Ice’.